 First, the color of the wheel on the flap of each tuck box corresponds to the back color of each deck.

 Second, the Monarch deck must have been issued for several years because two of my boxes are from the

-the American Bicycle Company which would date it to no earlier than 1899 when that sale took
+of the American Bicycle Company which would date it to no earlier than 1899 when that sale took

 place.
-One of the three decks also has the Jessie Bartlett Davis endorsement on the box [shown below].
-Lastly, one
+One of the three decks also has the Jessie Bartlett Davis endorsement on the box [Lillian

 The second of the decks pictured below is the Hartford

 Safety Bicycle deck, another great and rare bicycle advertising deck (not listed in my edition of the

 Hochman Encyclopedia).
 Scroll down to see examples of three different Hartford back designs.
 The most

 common of the three is shown in first, in red and blue varieties.
 I have only seen blue examples of